devang9299/TTC-Delay-2024-Dashboard/README.md

 # 8. Brief overview of data manipulation process and data output
 The manipulation of data involves preparing it for analysis by addressing issues such as missing values, inconsistent formats, and scaling differences among features.
 In this case, the steps undertaken were:

-Handling Missing Values:
-Missing data is a common issue in datasets.
+**Handling Missing Values:** Missing data is a common issue in datasets.
 To address this: Imputation with Min-Max Scaling: Missing values were replaced using a method informed by the range of the data.
 Min-max scaling transforms the data to a specified range, typically between 0 and 1, Here, missing values may be filled by interpolating or imputing values derived from this scaled range, ensuring that the imputed data maintains consistency with the normalized dataset.

-•	Deriving Longitude and Latitude
-For the missing geographic coordinates (longitude and latitude), machine learning algorithms were employed.
+**•	Deriving Longitude and Latitude:** For the missing geographic coordinates (longitude and latitude), machine learning algorithms were employed.
 This involves:
-1. Predictive Modeling:
+**1. Predictive Modeling:**
+   **a.
+Feature Engineering:** Other features in the dataset (e.g., city, zip code, address, regional identifiers) were used as predictors for longitude and latitude.
+   **b.
+Algorithm Choice:** Regression algorithms such as Decision Trees, Random Forests, or Gradient Boosting could be used to predict the continuous outputs of longitude and latitude.

+**2. Training the Model:**
    a.
-Feature Engineering: Other features in the dataset (e.g., city, zip code, address, regional identifiers) were used as predictors for longitude and latitude.
-b.
-Algorithm Choice: Regression algorithms such as Decision Trees, Random Forests, or Gradient Boosting could be used to predict the continuous outputs of longitude and latitude.
-2. Training the Model:
-a.
 A training dataset with complete geographic data was used to train the model.
    b.
 The model learns the patterns and associations between the predictors and the geographic coordinates.

-3. Prediction:
+**3. Prediction:**
    a.
 The trained model was then used to estimate the missing longitude and latitude for rows where these values were unavailable.

-•	Advantages of This Approach
+**•	Advantages of This Approach**

-1. Comprehensive Data: Filling missing values ensures that no data points are discarded, which is crucial for maintaining robust analysis and avoiding biases.
+**1. Comprehensive Data:** Filling missing values ensures that no data points are discarded, which is crucial for maintaining robust analysis and avoiding biases.
-2. Consistent Scaling: Min-max scaling ensures uniformity in data ranges, reducing issues of disproportionate weighting during analysis.
+**2. Consistent Scaling:** Min-max scaling ensures uniformity in data ranges, reducing issues of disproportionate weighting during analysis.
-3. Enhanced Geographical Information: Using machine learning to derive coordinates enables the enrichment of the dataset with crucial spatial information, unlocking opportunities for geospatial analysis and visualization.
+**3. Enhanced Geographical Information:** Using machine learning to derive coordinates enables the enrichment of the dataset with crucial spatial information, unlocking opportunities for geospatial analysis and visualization.

-•	Implications
-These preprocessing techniques not only address data quality issues but also enhance the dataset for downstream tasks such as clustering, mapping, or any other analytical procedures that depend on complete and normalized data.
+**•	Implications:** These preprocessing techniques not only address data quality issues but also enhance the dataset for downstream tasks such as clustering, mapping, or any other analytical procedures that depend on complete and normalized data.

 # 9. New solution design and it’s fit into the existing IT architecture
 Note: check attached files (existing IT architecture diagram)